-All VIMA classes will take place in the Arts Building.
+All VIMA classes and rehearsals take place in the Arts Building and the T. Gil Bunch Concert Hall Building.
 Each student’s daily schedule depends on their assigned studio classes and individually scheduled events.
 Students must arrange their individual practice time on their instrument in the intervals between the Academy’s scheduled events.
 Attendance at all scheduled concerts are mandatory throughout the Academy.
 Time free from lessons, chamber music and orchestra rehearsals, coachings, masterclasses, guest artist events, accompanist’s rehearsals, concerts and off-campus trips is designated as leisure time and may be used for any activity of the student’s choice.

 The daily schedule and performing demands at VIMA are rigorous, and students are expected to have sufficient practice time every day.
 Students should also feel assured that they will find more than enough free and recreation time during each day.